 You will need the following to get started with XinaBox and micro:bit:

-The micro:bit slides smoothly into the bridge:
+Once your xChips are connected, the micro:bit slides smoothly into the bridge:

 More detailed instructions on how to connect xChips are available on this page